-Video Tutorial: How to make Red Velvet Cupcakes (recipe below)
+Click to watch how to make Red Velvet Cupcakes

 Cream Cheese Frosting

-- Slowly pour in half of the buttermilk.
+Slowly pour in half of the buttermilk.
 Stir in gently with a spatula.
 Add half of the flour and fold in until just combined.
-Repeat with the remaining buttermilk and flour.
+Repeat for the remaining buttermilk and flour.

 - If you are making a red velvet layer cake: you need to double the cake ingredients then split the batter equally across three 20cm baking tins.
 Bake the cakes for 25 minutes.
 You will also need a double batch of frosting.